 Whatever the case may be, let me introduce you to this weird and wonderful chia drink: The Chia Fresca.

 A chia fresca essentially requires only two ingredients: chia seeds and water.
-I like to fancy mine up a bit more than that, however.
-Here's what we're using today:
+I like to fancy mine up a bit more than that, so we're going down with a bit of lime juice for tartness and a boost of vitamin C, honey for a little sweetness, and pink Himalayan salt for minerals and electrolytes.

 What's the deal with chia seeds?